 Federal, state, and some local laws impose a duty on employers to reasonably accommodate workers.
 If you are a qualified individual with a disability and you have been denied a reasonable accommodation, your employer may be in violation of the federal Americans with Disabilities Act or the Rehabilitation Act, or state laws such as the D.C.
 Human Rights Act, the Maryland Human Rights Act, and the Human Rights Acts of several metro area counties.
 Additionally, under Maryland state law, if you are a pregnant worker who suffers from a temporary disability that is caused or contributed to by your pregnancy, and you are denied a reasonable accommodation, your employer may be in violation of Maryland State Government Article §20-609(d).

 Employers who violate these statutes are required to compensate employees for lost wages and other damages that result from the denial of accommodation.
-If you believe your employer has failed to accommodate your disability or retaliated against you because of your requests, please call the attorneys at Correia & Puth at 202-602-6500 or contact us today.
+If you believe your employer has failed to accommodate your disability or retaliated against you because of your requests, please contact us today.